 Bjork Ostrom: So, we’ve started to see the significance of that by not even giving people the option to press play or not.
 They just automatically see it once they get into the recipe.
 So, from a video perspective, what does that look like?
 So, would you be going in, in that case, and I can talk about the general process that we use, but what would your recommendation be for people who have that footage?
 How do they clip that up and export that out?

 Brita Britnell: Yeah.
 As soon as I saw this on Pinch of Yum, the gears in my brain were turning about all the ways that I could use my old footage to do this with.
-So, I think for me what I would do is I would open up my … I edit it in Premiere Pro and that people edit in different ways, but I think that this applies to all the different editing softwares.
+So, I think for me what I would do is I would open up my … I edit it in Premiere Pro and that people edit in different ways, but I think that this applies to all the different editing software programs.
 You could open up your existing footage and you could create a new project file.

 Brita Britnell: I probably would just do it all within the existing project file.
 Just slow things down a little bit.
 Probably get rid of the texts.
 Since you are already going to be explaining things via text within your blog posts and then just export little bits of the recipe.
 I think for me thinking about it, it would make a lot of sense to just export the natural steps of the recipe that you have written in your recipe card.